Mohamed Naguib: Forced resignation

-When Naguib began showing signs of independence from Nasser by distancing himself from the RCC's land reform decrees and drawing closer to Egypt's established political forces, namely the Wafd and the Muslim Brotherhood, Nasser resolved to depose him.
+When Naguib began showing signs of independence from Nasser by distancing himself from the RCC's land reform decrees and drawing closer to Egypt's established political forces, namely the Wafd Party and Muslim Brotherhood, Nasser resolved to depose him.
 In late 1953, Nasser accused Naguib of supporting the recently outlawed Muslim Brotherhood and of harboring dictatorial ambitions.
 A brief power struggle broke out between Naguib and Nasser for control of the military and of Egypt.
 Nasser ultimately won the struggle and managed to force Naguib to resign from the presidency of Egypt in November 1954.
 Nasser then placed Naguib under informal house arrest in a suburban Cairo villa owned by Zeinab Al-Wakil, the wife of former Prime Minister Mostafa El-Nahas.
 Naguib was released from house arrest in 1971 by President Anwar Sadat.